-For the purposes of the Canada Research Chairs Program (CRCP), "renewal of a chair" refers to the continuation of a current chairholder in the same position at the same institution for an additional term.
+For the purposes of the Canada Research Chairs Program (CRCP), "renewal of a chair" refers to the one-time continuation of a current chairholder in the same position at the same institution for one additional term.

 The following are not considered renewals, but rather new nominations:

 - nomination of a Tier 2 chairholder to a Tier 1 Chair;

 - nomination of an individual to replace a current or former chairholder;